themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > Endometriosis can remain symptomatic after castration, with or without estrogen therapy.
 In such patients, there is a 33% frequency of intestinal involvement.
 At castration, consideration should be given to removal of invasive peritoneal and intestinal disease.
 Symptom improvement occurs in most patients after excision of endometriosis.

-While surgery is an accepted approach, there are specialists who support non-surgical approaches and I have provided those resources below.
+While surgery is an accepted approach, there are specialists who support non-surgical approaches and those resources have been provided below.

 **Hormonal Contraceptives and Hormone Therapy**